tomhettinger/reddit_may2015/README.md

 ![subreddit_popularity](figures/subreddit_popularity.png)
 </center>

-Of the 50,138 subreddits, the top 20 most commented subreddits account for 14,688,182 / 54,504,410 = 27% of all comments.
+Of the 50,138 subreddits, the top 20 most commented subreddits account for 14,688,182 of the 54,504,410 total comments, or 27%.

-Some other interesting statistics:
+With over 50 million comments, site-wide statistics are slow to produce on a machine with limited RAM.
+Some other interesting statistics include:
-* 33.9% of comments had author flair
+* 33.9% of all comments contained author flair (an image or tagline associated with the author's name)
-* 0.8% of comments were authored by ‘distinguished’ individuals (special, admin, moderator, etc.)
+* 0.8% of all comments were authored by ‘distinguished’ individuals ('special', 'admin', 'moderator', etc.)
-* 3.1% of comments had been edited
+* 3.1% of all comments had been edited before the time of data retrieval
-* 0.03% of comments were gilded with ‘reddit gold’
+* 0.03% of all comments were gilded (awarded by another user that purchased Reddit Gold)
-* 28.7% of comments that had been gilded, were also edited.
+* 28.7% of comments that had been gilded, had also been edited

+To reduce the burden on RAM, we'll be looking at subsets of the data from here on.

 ## Gilded comments